 Below, we’ll show you what the legal text says about Article 25, along with an easy-to-understand explanation so that your brain doesn’t get repulsed by the legalese.

-Note: Before getting into the nitty-gritty, you should know what a controller is to make it easier for you to follow the text.
+Note: Before getting into the nitty-gritty details, you should know what a controller is to make it easier for you to follow the text.
 Controllers are individuals or entities that determine the purpose and means of processing personal data either alone or in association with others.

 Now, let’s break down the different clauses.